control-me/control-me.github.io/docs/internationalization.md

 ## Translation process
 Transifex, Localizely, Lokalise are great translation tools, but they are not perfect.
 Either too complex or too simple.
 Each use case is special and requires a different approach.
 Even though Transifex has a fileless approach, the UI is not very user friendly, and it's meant for large projects.
 The on-demand translations can be delivered to the application by our API.
 Native speakers can leave feedback on the translation through our github issue templates.
-In early stage development, I will use GitHub copilot powered by OpenAI to help me with the translation process in the code editor.
-To avoid extra complexity, no need to maintain an external database.
+To avoid extra complexity, we avoid maintaining an external database.
 Instead, we will version it with the code directly, and use a translation tool built into the code editor to perform the translation.
+AirTable is merely a tool to edit the data, but then the translations are downloaded from the API directly into code for linting and message id suggestions.

 ## Translation strategy
 Initially, only a limited number of languages will be overseed manually in AirTable.